KirillPirinen/KirillPirinen/README.md

 ## Hi there !
-I'm Kirill and I'am a JavaScript Developer from Moscow!
+I'm Kirill and I'am a JavaScript Developer

 - 🤟 I like to write code!